jesusjorge/jesusjorge.github.io/README.md

 This is just my testing website

+# ⚠️ WARNING
-# DO NOT EXECUTE ANY OF THE CODE IN HERE
+# DO NOT EXECUTE ANY OF THE CODE IN HERE.
-# THIS IS JUST FOR PERSONAL USE
+# I TAKE NO RESPONSIBILITY FOR ANY DAMAGE IT MAY CAUSE.

 What I have here is a single line of code that can execute a Python Script, that is hosted in my other repository.